 Before you start to take it

-- a recent bout of diarrhoea or vomiting, or are dehydrated.
+- are dehydrated, have had a recent bout of vomiting or diarrhoea or are taking a diuretic medicine (water tablets)

 Taking other medicines